 Abstract

 The use of convolutional neural networks in digitizing historical documents has drastically expanded the quality and scope of available sources for digital analysis.
-The ability to reuse or to refine pre-trained models, means that DH practitioners are now tackling sources previously deemed impossible to process automatically.
+The ability to reuse or to refine pre-trained models means that DH practitioners are now tackling sources previously deemed impossible to process automatically.
 In light of these developments, we wish to present our own work on adapting tools developed for use with Western materials to the complex layouts of republican Chinese newspapers from the Early Chinese Periodicals Online (ECPO) project.
 Our results demonstrate how digital monolinguism negatively affects models and algorithms through cultural biases towards Latinized scripts, and layouts.
 To overcome these shortcomings, we conducted experiments with crowd-sourcing, pattern recognition, and machine-learning.
 We aim to provide a development workflow from image scan to machine-readable full-text, and published our ground truths for reuse with other neural networks.

 It stands to reason, that similar developments happen in China, and that models trained on CJK sources would be better suited for our task.
 Yet, we continue to encounter procedural difficulties when following this approach.
 The first difficulty consists of our ability to locate and identify relevant research.
 Beginning with the lack of uniformity in search results, for example in China National Knowledge Infrastructure 中国知网 (CNKI) when accessed from China, or from different providers in Europe, including CrossAsia.
 We are then providing a systematic literature review concerning the use of machine learning methods to process historical CJK documents for either layout-analysis or OCR.
 Our review includes a discussion of the related problems of a) data-access to ground-truths, and training data, which are preconditions for b) reproducibility and ultimately c) reusability.